SpeedyWeather/SpeedyWeather.jl/docs/src/shallowwater.md

 In spectral space ``\nabla^2`` is a diagonal operator, meaning that there is no communication between harmonics and its inversion is therefore easily done on a mode-by-mode basis of the harmonics.

-This can be made use of when facing time stepping constraints with explicit schemes, such that ridiculuously small time steps to resolve fast waves would otherwise result in a horribly slow simulation.
+This can be made use of when facing time stepping constraints with explicit schemes, where ridiculuously small time steps to resolve fast waves would otherwise result in a horribly slow simulation.
 In the shallow water system there are gravity waves that propagate at a wave speed of ``\sqrt{gH}`` (typically 300m/s), which, in order to not violate the